yegor256/blog/static/talks.md

 <div class="talk-event"/>
 <aside class="venue-rate green">B</aside>
 <img src="https://i.ytimg.com/vi/4SRoLYxvIQ8/mqdefault.jpg" class="past-talk" alt="JavaDay Kyiv 2016"/>
-Practical Example of AOP with Aspect (in Russian);
+A Practical Example of AOP With Aspect (in Russian);
 [JavaDay Kyiv 2016](http://javaday.org.ua/kyiv/);
 Kyiv, Ukraine;
 14 October 2016;
 [slides](http://www.slideshare.net/YegorBugayenko/practical-example-of-aop-with-aspectj),
 [video](https://www.youtube.com/watch?v=4SRoLYxvIQ8),
 [photos](https://www.facebook.com/yegor256/posts/10210826984460614).
-The venue was great, the size average (about 500 ppl), organizers were very friendly and motivated.
+The venue was great, the size average (about 500 people), and organizers were very friendly and motivated.
 I liked the event.
-A few things definitely need to be improved: food and the amount of tracks.
-There too many tracks, I guess, for the amount of people attended.
-Would be better to lower the amount of speakers and focus the audience on best of them.
-And spend the available money on better food.
+A few things definitely need to be improved, though: the food and the number of tracks.
+There were too many tracks, I guess, for the number of people who attended.
+It would be better to invite fewer speakers and focus the audience on the best of them.
+And spend the money they saved on better food.

 <div class="talk-event"/>
 <img src="https://i.ytimg.com/vi/cGcCcxx4xrg/mqdefault.jpg" class="past-talk" alt="JavaDay Kyiv 2016"/>
-Java vs OOP;
+Java vs. OOP;
 [JavaDay Kyiv 2016](http://javaday.org.ua/kyiv/);
 Kyiv, Ukraine;
 15 October 2016;